Azure/trusted-internet-connection/README.md

 - Log Analytics workspace.
 - Azure Firewall with network policy for internet access.
 - Configures Azure Firewall diagnostic settings to send logs to Log Analytics workspace.
-- Route table to route servers to firewall for internet access.
+- Route table associated with ServerSubnet to route VM to firewall to generate logs.
 - Automation account with published runbook, schedule, and required AWSPowerShell module.
 - Alert on failed jobs will trigger email.
 - Storage account.
 - Virtual machine on the server subnet to generate internet-bound traffic.
+- All resources are deployed to a single subscription and VNET for simplicity.
+Resources could be deployed in any combination or resource groups or across multiple VNETs.

 ![Complete Solution](https://raw.githubusercontent.com/Azure/trusted-internet-connection/main/Architecture/Images/149368081-3db55d08-9b04-4ab8-ab12-8b69cd3692c6.png)